PaulHalloran/CMIP6_DHWs/README.md

 dhw_Oday_MRI-ESM2-0_hist_ssp126_GBR_ann_max_masked.nc

+The relevant pieces of infromation in this filename are split with underscores, and splitting filenames by underscore will always keep the pieces of information in the same order

 This refers to (e.g.):

-- dhw_Oday - calculated from daily CMIP6 model data
+- dhw_Oday - calculated from ('O') ocean ('day') daily CMIP6 model data
 - _MRI-ESM2-0_ - using the CMIP6 model 'MRI-ESM2-0'
-- hist_ssp126_ - from teh historical and ssp126 scenarios combined (the historical run switches to the future run in 2015).
-See https://www.researchgate.net/figure/SSP-RCP-scenario-matrix-illustrating-ScenarioMIP-simulations-Each-cell-in-the-matrix_fig1_301594661
+- hist_ssp126_ - from the historical and ssp126 scenarios combined (the historical run switches to the future run in 2015).
+For basic info about the scenarios see https://www.researchgate.net/figure/SSP-RCP-scenario-matrix-illustrating-ScenarioMIP-simulations-Each-cell-in-the-matrix_fig1_301594661
 - GBR_ann_max.nc - I have calculated the annual maximum DHW values.
 The files ending in ‘ann_max_masked..nc’ are still annual maximum DHWs but with the non-reef pixels removed.